dogecv/DogeCV/README.md

 # DISCLAIMER
 ### THIS REPO IS STILL UNDER CONTINUOUS DEVELOPMENT.
 WE WILL BE ADDING FURTHER DOCUMENTATION, BUG FIXES, AND NEW FEATURES
+### To run this library, you need an SDK version of at least 5.1
+### Unforunately, this library will not work on the ZTE phones, as OpenCV does not work on KitKat.

 ## Videos
 Wizards.exe have been amazing with their DogeCV coverage, so please check them out and give your support, the videos are easy to understand and well made, great for peopling who want to learn DogeCV.